-What made you want to want to start sharing your talents in an online setting?
+What made you want to want to start a printables-based blog?

 Did you have any hesitations or setbacks after you started your business?
 How did you find solutions and overcome them?

-Printables are super popular right now, largely due to the fact that they are so affordable.
+Printables are popular right now, largely because they are so affordable.
 How do find ways to maximize your revenue for products that have a low price tag?

-I am just barely getting back into selling printables, but I try to find multiple ways to make money off of one set of designs.
-I created a free printable cleaning schedule two years ago, and it’s by far my most popular post every month.
+I created a free printable cleaning schedule two years ago, and it’s my most popular monthly post.
 I decided to capitalize on that, so I created an updated version and gave people the option to purchase the editable format.
 This way, I’m getting paid with ad revenue for every visit to those two posts, plus I get paid for every purchase made for that printable set.
-I’m planning on doing it with my other popular schedules and calendars because it has been working really well!
+I’m planning on doing it with my other popular schedules and calendars because it has been working well!

 Adobe Illustrator.
 NOTHING compares to this program for designing printables.
 It’s so fast, and I love the vector format so I can size and resize images without losing the quality.

 Blogging is all about honesty.
 If you create something you’re passionate about, you will find others that are passionate about the same thing.
-My passion happens to be design and my kids, and that merged into something incredible that works for our family and my business!
+My passion is design and my kids, which merged into something incredible that works for our family and my business!